Fractional Newton-Raphson Method Accelerated with Aitken's Method: The Aitken's Method

-this method allows transforming the sequence $ \set{x_i} _ {i = 1} ^ N $ to a sequence $ \set{x_i '} _ {i = 1} ^ {N'} $ which generally converges faster point $ x_r = \xi $ that the original sequence, under certain circumstances the method of Aitken can accelerate the convergence of a method that is linear to a quadratic convergence, so it is usually used to accelerate the existing methods used to find the roots of a function \cite{plato2003concise}, \cite{stoer2013}.
+this method allows transforming the sequence $ \set{x_i}_ {i = }^\infty $ to a sequence $ \set{x_i '} _ {i = 0} ^ {\infty} $, which generally converges faster point $ \xi $ that the original sequence, Under certain circumstances, the Aitken's method may accelerate the convergence of a method that has an order of convergence (at least) linear to an order of convergence almost quadratic, then it is generally used to accelerate the iterative methods used to find the zeros of a function $f$ \cite{plato2003concise,stoer2013,burden2002analisis}.